benjaminheng/knowledge-base/content/slacklining.md

     - https://www.balancecommunity.com/pages/tension-calculator
     - https://www.bergfreunde.eu/slackline-forces-calculator/

+## Primitive rig minimum requirements

+- 20m+ of webbing.
+Ideally with sewn loops.
+- 3x carabiners.
+Preferably locking and made of steel.
+Three biners needed for an ellington tensioning setup.
+- 1x steel shackle.
+- 1-2x rappel rings.
+To build a line locker.
+One will do, but two will increase the bend radius and thus decrease fatigue on the webbing.
+- 2x anchor slings.
+2m long at least.
+- 2x tree protection.
+Towels will do.

 ## On steel vs aluminum carabiners

 - Steel has an finite fatigue limit, aluminum does not[^1].
 Having a fatigue limit means that below a certain load threshold, an infinite number of loading cycles can be applied without causing fatigue failure.